-If you have any questions about this report or concerning your water system, please contact Eric Saucier, Maintenance Manager or Ginny Raye at phone number 207-238-4300, Fax 207-238-4007 or mailing address PO Box 159 Hinckley, ME 04944.
+If you have any questions about this report or concerning your water system, please contact Eric Saucier, Maintenance Manager, at phone number 207-238-4000, Fax 207-238-4007 or mailing address PO Box 159 Hinckley, ME 04944.
 We want our valued customers to be informed about their water system.
 If you want to learn more, please contact us about the time and place of regularly scheduled meetings.